databricks/lilac/docs/concepts/concept_tuning.md

 Examples can always be removed by clicking the trash icon.

-This process can be slow, so Lilac provides a labeler mechanism that will under "Collect Labels" that will feed examples that Lilac thinks are:
+Thinking of hypothetical examples can be hard, so Lilac provides a labeler mechanism that will under "Collect Labels" that will feed examples that Lilac thinks are:

 - In the concept
 - Confused (close to the decision threshold of 0.5)